Last updated on September 5th, 2023

-Guided implant technology is a modern way of traditional dental implant treatment.
-It is a real game-changer in dentistry due to its higher accuracy and lower risk of complications after the surgery.
+Guided implant surgery is a modern way of traditional dental implant treatment.
+It is a real game-changer in dentistry due to its higher accuracy and lower risk of complications after surgery.

 Since it is a relatively new method, patients want to know about guided dental implant technology.
 There are some common points that people are trying to learn.
 What is the procedure?
 What is the cost of guided implant technology? and more…

 In this post, you will find clear explanations of the key issues related to guided implant surgery.

 Guided implant surgery refers to a modern dental procedure used to place dental implants in the jawbone to replace missing teeth.
 This approach utilizes advanced dental technology such as CBCT (3D cone beam computed tomography) to plan and perform the surgery with high precision.

 What Is The Difference Between Guided Implant Surgery And Traditional Implant Surgery?